saxond/gpgencrypt/README.md

 ## gpgencrypt

-This is simple command line application that encrypts a file using a PGP public key.
+This is a simple command line application that encrypts a file using a PGP public key.

 ## Usage